-Trademarks used in this text: Dell, the DELL logo, Inspiron, Dell Precision, Dimension, OptiPlex, Latitude, PowerEdge, PowerVault, PowerApp, PowerConnect, and XPS are trademarks of Dell Inc.; Intel, Pentium, and Celeron are registered trademarks of Intel Corporation; Microsoft, MS-DOS, Windows, and Windows Server are registered trademarks of Microsoft Corporation; Red Hat is a registered trademark of Red Hat, Inc.; SUSE is a registered trademark of Novell, Inc.; UNIX is a registered trademark of The Open Group in the United States and other countries; EMC is a registered trademark of EMC Corporation.
+Trademarks used in this text: Dell, the DELL logo, Inspiron, Dell Precision, Dimension, OptiPlex, Latitude, PowerEdge, PowerVault, PowerApp, PowerConnect, and XPS are trademarks of Dell Inc.; Intel, Pentium, and Celeron are registered trademarks of Intel Corporation; Microsoft, MS-DOS, Windows, and Windows Server are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries; Red Hat is a registered trademark of Red Hat, Inc.; SUSE is a registered trademark of Novell, Inc. in the United States and other countries; UNIX is a registered trademark of The Open Group in the United States and other countries; EMC is a registered trademark of EMC Corporation.